Logiqx/logiqx-dev/DatUtil/readme.txt

 Note: The -i option is not intended for retrieving descriptions, years or manufacturers from another dat.
 Such an operation would be very unreliable if it just used a game name as a method of matching!
-The -i option is only intended fot the two purposes described above.
+The -i option is only intended fot the purpose described above.

 Incorporating another data file